edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ## Run in an emulator
 Running the image in an emulator makes it easier to quickly try the image and find out possible issues.

 We use a `amd64` QEMU emulator.
-You may refer to [Testing Ubuntu Core with QEMU](https://ubuntu.com/core/docs/testing-with-qemu) and [Image building](https://ubuntu.com/core/docs/image-building#heading--testing) for more information.
+Refer to [Testing Ubuntu Core with QEMU](https://ubuntu.com/core/docs/testing-with-qemu) to setup the dependencies and learn about the various emulation options.
+Here, we provide the command to run without TPM emulation.

 !!! warning
     The `pc.img` file passed to the emulator is used as the secondary storage.
 It persists any changes made to the partitions during the installation and any user modifications after the boot.